lannah2/MCA-2024/week2.md

 For comparison, the unedited version is available for download here: [Satisfied Unedited MuseScore File](SatisfiedUnedited.mscz)

-Here is the original PDF version:
+Here is the original PDF version: [Satisfied Original PDF](SatisfiedPDF.pdf)

 ### PDF Image of the Transposed Version: